Is It Safe to Use Dettol for Daily Bathing?

 What are the potential side effects of using Dettol on the skin?

-Can Dettol help with skin infections?
+Can Dettol help with body odor?

 Are there alternatives to Dettol for daily bathing?